mahemoff/humanstxt/README.md

 Autolinker.js was released under a MIT License.

-Fira Code was released under a SIL Open Font License.
+Sourse Code Pro was released under a SIL Open Font License.

 The Humans.txt Icon is released under a Creative Commons BY-NC-SA License.